Volume Eleven, Number Eight

 The TRAC study deals solely with asylum, and strongly suggests that there are significant injustices with the present system.
 One wonders how much greater the problems with the Immigration Court system are with respect to discretionary applications where Congress has eliminated the right of the applicant to judicial review.

-We link to the results of the TRAC study from our “Deportation” page at
+We link to the results of the TRAC study from our Deportation Defense page.

 We did not share Dr. F’s optimism.
-Five weeks after his National Interest Waiver was approved, a landmark case (Matter of New York State Department of Transportation) completely altered the rules according to which waivers had been granted.
-In this case, the Immigration Service established very strict rules which prohibited many people from obtaining National Interest Waivers.
-See
+Five weeks after his NIW was approved, a landmark case entitled Matter of New York State Department of Transportation completely altered the rules according to which NIWs had been granted.
+The government established very strict rules which prohibited many people from obtaining NIWs.

-When Dr. F originally applied for a National Interest Waiver, he had not addressed the specific concerns of the new ruling, because that ruling did not exist at that time.
-Nevertheless, the ruling was retroactive, meaning Dr. F’s waiver would likely be scrutinized again accordingly before a green card would be approved.
+When Dr. F originally applied for a NIW, his company’s attorney had not addressed the specific concerns of the new ruling, because that ruling did not exist at that time.
+Nevertheless, the ruling was retroactive, meaning Dr. F’s waiver would likely be scrutinized again before a green card could be approved on his behalf.

 On August 6, 2002, President Bush signed the Child Status Protection Act (CSPA) into law.
 Since then, the law has benefited the children of thousands of immigrants whose children would have otherwise “aged-out” when they turned 21 because the Immigration Service acted slowly on their visa petitions.